Set It Off (film): Plot

-The women decide to rob the Downtown Federal bank, where Keith works.
-Concerned for Keith's safety and not wanting him to know she's a bank robber, Stony calls Keith and tells him to meet her at a cafe, far from the bank's location.
-The four women quickly execute the robbery, but Cleo demands that T.T. grab more money, which gives Strode enough time to arrive.
+The women plan to rob the Downtown Federal Bank: the city’s largest, where Keith works.
+Concerned for Keith's safety, and not wanting him to know she's a bank robber, Stony asks him to meet her at a café on the far side of town.
+The four women pull off the robbery, stealing more money than they planned to.